Sugar, spice, and everything nice, technology’s evolving, but what is the price?

 However, the purpose of these biocomputers heir is a bit less scary than it may seem.
 Biocomputing’s primary goal is to help the entire computing industry move beyond its current limitations:

-- A silicone-based manufacturing system
+- A silicone-based manufacturing system – check out our manufacturing software for field data collection

 - The inability to make microprocessors smaller than what they will soon get to be